Classy (magazine)

-Monthly Classy Magazine is a Japanese women's magazine.
+Classy Magazine is a monthly Japanese women's magazine.
 Its title, Classy, is derived from the English adjective classy.

 It is estimated that the average reader of Classy magazine is between the age of 24 and 28.
 The magazine is known to be popular with office ladies (widely known as OL in Japan).
-It is also famous among university students as a magazine for Onekei (お姉系) fashion.
+It is also popular among university students as a magazine for Onekei (お姉系) fashion.

 History

 Classy was first published in 1984.
 The magazine is published by Kobunsha.

 The magazine targets women in their 20s.
 It is a sister magazine of JJ, and has been published since 1984 by the same company.
 The two magazines are closely linked, and often, models who posed for JJ magazine in their youth will return a few years later to model for Classy.